gazebosim/docs/ros_installation.md

 of writing the following packages are available on the following hosts:

  * **packages.ros.org**
-   * ROS1 Noetic: Gazebo Citadel
-   * ROS2 Humble: Gazebo Fortress
+   * ROS 2 Humble: Gazebo Fortress
-   * ROS2 Jazzy: Gazebo Harmonic (ROS vendor packages)
+   * ROS 2 Jazzy: Gazebo Harmonic (ROS vendor packages)
+   * ROS 2 Kilted: Gazebo Ionic (ROS vendor packages)
-   * ROS2 Rolling: Gazebo Ionic (ROS vendor packages, changing frequently)
+   * ROS 2 Rolling: Gazebo Jetty (ROS vendor packages, changing frequently)

  * **packages.osrfoundation.org**
-   * Gazebo Citadel
    * Gazebo Fortress
    * Gazebo Harmonic
    * Gazebo Ionic
+   * Gazebo Jetty

 This means that including the `osrfoundation.org` repository is not strictly needed to get the Gazebo binary packages, as it can be installed from the ROS